-Acer palmatum Amagi shigure is a relatively new cultivar from Japan that has become one of my new favorites.
-I have had this beauty for a little more than two years.
+Acer palmatum Amagi shigure has become one of my new favorites.
+I have had this beauty for a little more than three years.
 The growth habit is nice and open – more like a tree than a shrub and and the color throughout the growing season is amazing.
 The spring growth is fuchsia or a pink-purple color.
 The reticulated leaves have dark green veins and edges, which almost look black.
 The graceful growth habit accentuates the look of this cultivar in the garden.
 In the fall the fuchsia color darkens to a purple red.

 If you love Japanese Maples as much as I do and are a Facebook user – you can learn more about these amazing trees by joining the Facebook Group – Japanese Maples and Conifers.It is free to join and the contributors have a wealth of experience with lots of photos and are available for questions.
 I frequently participate in discussions.